Affiliate Agreement

 5.2.2.
 If the Affiliate refers a Referred Customer from an unagreed GEO, MB.Partners has discretionary power to decide the Commission payment for such Referred Customer.

-5.3.1.
-The Affiliate must issue an invoice within 30 calendar days after the Settlement Period's end.
+5.3.
+Invoice Issuance and Payment: the Affiliate must issue an invoice within 30 calendar days after the Settlement Period's end.
 MB.Partners commits to making payment to the Affiliate within 30 calendar days of receiving the invoice.

-5.4.1.
-Despite Agreement termination, MB.Partners agrees to compensate the Affiliate for all Qualified Customers referred before the termination date.
+5.4.
+Compensation Post-Termination: despite the Agreement termination, MB.Partners agrees to compensate the Affiliate for all Qualified Customers referred before the termination date.
 If a Referred Customer becomes a Qualified Player after termination, MB.Partners shall pay the Affiliate according to the established rate.

 5.5.
 Minimal Commission Amount:

-5.6.1.
-The Affiliate's invoice serves as certification for the performance of Services.
+5.6.
+Certification of Services: the affiliate's invoice serves as certification for the performance of Services.
 MB.Partners' payment of the invoice confirms the full provision and acceptance of the Services.

-5.7.1.
-This clause applies if preliminarily agreed with MB.Partners; otherwise, it is not applicable.
+5.7.
+No Negative Carryover: this clause applies if preliminarily agreed with MB.Partners; otherwise, it is not applicable.
 Negative balances from one Settlement Period do not carry over to subsequent periods or different Affiliate Programs or Websites.

-5.8.1.
-If the Affiliate claims Commission after 12 months from its occurrence, MB.Partners reserves the right to pay within 6 months of receiving the claim.
+5.8.
+Commission Claim Timeline: if the Affiliate claims Commission after 12 months from its occurrence, MB.Partners reserves the right to pay within 6 months of receiving the claim.

-5.9.1.
-Both Parties agree to comply with applicable tax laws.
+5.9.
+Tax Compliance: both Parties agree to comply with applicable tax laws.
 The Affiliate is responsible for social security contributions, taxes, and other fees payable under the Agreement.

-5.10.1.
-Before the first payment, MB.Partners will check for any Material Breaches by the Affiliate.
+5.10.
+Preliminary Check for Material Breach: before the first payment, MB.Partners will check for any Material Breaches by the Affiliate.
 If none exist, payment will be sent; otherwise, clause 4.3 will apply.

 6.1.
 Nondisclosure Obligation: The Affiliate commits to refrain from disclosing, reporting, publishing, or transferring any information obtained during the Agreement's execution about MB.Partners' business or activities.
 This obligation extends to entities controlled by the Affiliate and individuals associated with them.